 In 2016, the VSPC recognized the need to review its purpose in light of many changes underway in the electric grid.
 The result of that process was the adoption of a Charter to update and more simply articulate the purposes and work of the VSPC.

-The following sections provide a guide to the law, Public Service Board orders and other documents that serve as the basis for the VSPC process and Vermont’s approach to transmission planning.
+The following sections provide a guide to the law, Public Utility Commission orders and other documents that serve as the basis for the VSPC process and Vermont’s approach to transmission planning.

 Vermont Law—Title 30, Subsection 218c Requires Long-Range Transmission Planning